Sghosh1999/AutoGenerateTrackers/readme.md

 ## Description
 This is a automatic Tracker generation Web Application which can generate daily, weekly and monthly trackers.
 It has been enhanced to generate group level trackers also.

-## Usecase 1 : Daily Trcaker Generation :smiley:
+# Usecase 1 : Daily Trcaker Generation :heart_eyes:
 In this use case, user can generate his daily tracker for a **single day as well as multiple days** (*In case he/she forgot to fill daily*).

 ## Features